Particle Based Inference for Continuous-Discrete State Space Models: Feynman-Kac Model

-Successive filtering laws $\Q_t[dx_t]$ are related via the following recursion:
+Successive filtering laws $\Q_t[dx_t]$ are related via the following recursion, for $t\ge 2$:

-That is, starting from $\bb{Q}_{t-1}[dx_{t-1}]$, one obtains the one-step-ahead predictive distribution, and the applies a change of measure, to arrive at the next filtering law $\bb{Q}_{t}[dx_{t}]$.
-Here, we make use of the convention $M_1[x_0,dx_1]\equiv M_{1}[dx_1]$ and $G_1(x_0,x_1)\equiv G_1(x_1)$.
+That is, starting from $\bb{Q}_{t-1}[dx_{t-1}]$, one obtains the one-step-ahead predictive distribution, and then applies a change of measure, to arrive at the next filtering law $\bb{Q}_{t}[dx_{t}]$.
+In what follows, we make use of the convention $M_1[x_0,dx_1]\equiv M_{1}[dx_1]$ and $G_1(x_0,x_1)\equiv G_1(x_1)$.
 The same convention is also applied for other transition kernels, potentials and related quantities we use in the sequel.
 Recursion (\ref{eq:FK-filter}) is analytically intractable except for the case of finite state spaces, or when the Feynman-Kac model corresponds to a linear, Gaussian SSM (LG-SSM).
 The particle filter \citep{gord:93} provides an effective Monte Carlo approximation of the recursion and, in particular, of the filtering laws $\Q_t[dx_t]$, $t\in \mathcal{T}$.
+One can also approximate the full smoothing law $\mathbb{Q}_T[dx_{1:T}]$ in an offline approach, from the particle filter output via genealogy tracking.
+That is, we select particles that represent $\mathbb{Q}_T[dx_T]$ according to the final set of sampled weights, then trace the ancestral path of the particles \citep{kita:96}.
+This algorithm suffers from path degeneracy: for $t << T$, the representation of the smoothing marginal is reduced to a single particle.